A248/LibertyBans/README.md

     * /history <player> - shows all punishments for a player
     * /warns <player> - shows all warns for a player
     * /blame <player> - shows all the punishments a staff member has enacted
+* Multiple means to block alt accounts:
-* There is no /alts or /dupeip command.
-Why?
-Because this functionality is built into the enforcement of punishments.
-By default, alts are automatically banned from joining if the alt account's IP address matches that of a banned player.
+  * Automatic enforcement to block alt accounts. *By default, alts are automatically banned from joining if the main account is banned.* This behavior is configurable, and you can even increase the strictness of alt-checking.
+  * Manual /alts command - shows suspected alt accounts for a player.
+  * Alts notification on join - tells staff members when a player whose suspected alt is banned or muted.
 * Options and behaviour are fully configurable.
 You can even tweak your connection pool and statement cache settings to fine-tune performance.
 * All dependencies are automatically downloaded with secure SHA-512 hashes used to validate the downloads.
 Additionally, builds of LibertyBans are reproducible from the source code, meaning checksums can be personally verified.